 In the United States, we provide donor egg and sperm for fertility treatments, in addition to fertility cryopreservation services and newborn stem cell storage (cord blood and cord tissue).
-Donated reproductive tissues, including eggs and sperm, as well as cord blood and cord tissue, are regulated to by the FDA as human cells, tissues and cellular or tissuebased products (HCT/Ps).
-In the United States, we are marketing these HCT/Ps pursuant to Section 361 of the Public Health Service Act (PHSA) and 21 C.F.R.
+Donated reproductive tissues, including eggs and sperm, as well as cord blood and cord tissue, are regulated to by the FDA as HCT/Ps.
+In the United States, we are marketing these HCT/Ps pursuant to Section 361 of the PHSA and 21 C.F.R.
 Part 1271 of FDA's regulations.
-The so-called "361 HCT/Ps" are not currently subject to the FDA requirements to obtain marketing authorizations, so long as they meet certain criteria set forth in FDA regulations.
+Products subject to regulation as "361 HCT/Ps" are not currently required to obtain marketing authorizations, so long as they meet certain criteria set forth in FDA regulations.
 However, HCT/Ps regulated as 361 HCT/Ps are currently subject to requirements relating to registering facilities and listing products with the FDA, as well as stringent requirements relating to processing, storing, labeling and distributing HCT/Ps, including, screening and testing for tissue donor eligibility, providing required labeling information, record keeping and adverse event reporting.
 If we fail to comply with these requirements, we could be subject to FDA allegations of noncompliance or enforcement action, including, for example, warning letters, fines, injunctions, product recalls or seizures, and, in the most serious cases, criminal penalties.
-To be regulated as 361 HCT/Ps, these products must meet the FDA's criteria to be considered "minimally manipulated" and intended for "homologous use," among other requirements.
-HCT/Ps that do not meet the criteria to be considered 361 HCT/Ps are subject to the FDA's regulatory requirements applicable to medical devices, biologics or drugs, including, importantly, the requirement for premarket review and approval or clearance prior to marketing.
+To be regulated as 361 HCT/Ps that do not meet the criteria to be considered 361 HCT/Ps are subject to the FDA's regulatory requirements applicable to medical devices, biologics or drugs, including, importantly, the requirement for premarket review and approval or clearance prior to marketing.